 Plus, coupons provide opportunities for upselling and cross-selling related products or services.
 You may offer coupons to encourage the sale of specific clearance items, or use them to reward loyal customers and celebrate birthdays and events.

 In a nutshell, including a coupon field enhances customer satisfaction and fosters positive brand experiences.

 How to Add a Coupon Code Field to Your Forms

-If you’re ready to add a promo code or coupon code field to your WordPress forms, just follow these steps.
+If you want to add a one-time use promo code or Coupon field to your WordPress forms, simply follow these steps.